jcp650/Election_Analysis/README.md

   4. Calculate the percentage of votes each candidate won.
   5. Determine the winner of the election based on popular vote.

+The Colorado Board of Elections then requested a follow up analysis of the vote break down for each county in the precinct.
+The requests for this section are as follows:
+  1. Calculate the total number of votes per county.
+  2. Calculate the percentage of votes per county.
+  3. Determine the county with the largest amount of votes.

 ## Resources

 - Data Source: election_results.csv